Quitch/Galactic-War-Multiplanetary-Systems/README.md

 # Multiplanetary System Tabs

-Collates multiplanetary systems with multiplanetary starts into a single map tab to allow players to easily add a wide array of multiplanetary systems to their war.
-[Shared Systems for Galactic War](https://forums.planetaryannihilation.com/threads/rel-shared-systems-for-galactic-war.71533/) is installed as a dependency to allow this to work.
+Collates multiplanetary systems with multiplanetary starts into a single map tab to allow players to easily add a wide array of multiplanetary systems to their Galactic War through [Shared Systems for Galactic War](https://forums.planetaryannihilation.com/threads/rel-shared-systems-for-galactic-war.71533/).
+Only one of the two tabs should be used.

 Maps are not included with this mod; they are loaded in maps from map packs you already have installed.